AdobeDocs/experience-manager-65.en/help/forms/developing/converting-file-formats-pdf.md

 If you want to direct files to a new native application, you must create a script XML file for that application.
 If you want to modify how the Generate PDF service interacts with a native application that is already supported, you must modify the script for that application.

 The script contains instructions that navigate through the native application’s window elements and that supply specific responses to those elements.
-The file that contains this information is appmon.*[appname]*.script.*[locale]*.xml.
+The file that contains this information is `appmon.[appname]` `.script.[locale].xml`.
 An example is appmon.notepad.script.en_US.xml.

 #### Identifying steps the script must execute {#identifying-steps-the-script-must-execute}